 - Be healthy.

 - Stay safe.

 - Enjoy and achieve.

 - Make a positive contribution.

 - Achieve economic wellbeing.

+- Ensuring children are safeguarded from any allergens that could cause and allergic reaction.

-• Ensure that all children are safeguarded by equality, diversion and inclusion.
+- Ensure that all children are safeguarded by equality, diversion, and inclusion.
 This is laid out in our Policy.

 The protection and welfare of children is central to care and education of young children.
 Every Nursery has a Designated Safeguarding Lead (DSL).
-Company policy is that the Nursery Manager is the Designated Safeguarding Lead.
+Company policy is that the Nursery Manager is the Designated

+Safeguarding Lead, and the Deputy Manager is the second Designated Safeguarding Lead.
 When a Nursery Manager or Deputy Manager is new to the company, they will not be the DSL for their first month of employment.
 In this case, the responsibility will fall upon the other person.
 Should both persons be new the company at the same time, then another manager within Children-First will be nominated in this role, with support from a senior staff member on site.
+The Nursery Director is the company safeguarding lead.